 Insufficient Evidence for

-- Kidney damage caused by the drug amikracin.
-Early research shows that using cordyceps with the drug amikracin might reduce kidney damage caused by the drug in older people.
+- Kidney injury caused by certain antibiotics (aminoglycoside nephrotoxicity).
+Early research shows that using cordyceps with the drug amikacin might reduce kidney damage caused by the drug in older people.

-- Chronic kidney disease (CKD).
-Early research suggests that taking cordyceps along with standard therapy for chronic kidney disease may improve kidney function.
+- Long-term kidney disease (chronic kidney disease or CKD).
+Early research shows that taking cordyceps along with standard therapy for chronic kidney disease may improve kidney function.
 However, most of these studies are low quality and were conducted for only 6 months or less.

 - Kidney damage caused by the drug cyclosporine.
 There is early evidence that taking cordyceps with cyclosporine can reduce kidney damage caused by cyclosporine in people with kidney transplants.

-- Hepatitis B. Early evidence shows that taking cordyceps by mouth might improve liver function in people with hepatitis B. However, cordyceps seems to be less effective than astragalus and polygonum (fo-ti).
+- Swelling (inflammation) of the liver caused by the hepatitis B virus (hepatitis B).
+Early evidence shows that taking cordyceps by mouth might improve liver function in people with hepatitis B. However, cordyceps seems to be less effective than the supplementsastragalus and fo-ti.

-- Sexual desire.
-Early research suggests that taking a specific cordyceps product (CordyMax Cs-4) daily for 40 days can improve sex drive in people with low sex drive.
+- Sexual problems that prevent satisfaction during sexual activity.
+Early research shows that taking a specific cordyceps product (CordyMax Cs-4) daily for 40 days might improve sex drive in people with low sex drive.

 - Breathing disorders.